trambarhq/relaks-media-capture-example/README.md

 ## VideoDialogBoxAsync

-The example was built in a sort of backward fashion. `VideoDialogBoxAsync` was coded first with the help of dummy props.
+The example was built in a sort of backward fashion. `VideoDialogBoxSync` was coded first with the help of dummy props.
 Once the user interface was finished and the set of necessary props was established, `VideoDialogBox` was written, which supplies these props to its synchronous partner.
 The code that actually deals with video recording was written last.

-Let us first examine `VideoDialogBoxAsync` ([video-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx#L111)).
+Let us first examine `VideoDialogBoxSync` ([video-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx#L111)).
 Its `propTypes` are listed below:

 ```javascript
 VideoDialogBoxSync.propTypes = {